MARKANTONY04/project_4/README.md

 There is a footer on the page that contains the site owner's contact information.
 It contains an email address, allowing anyone to easily contact the site owner for any requests, and it also contains social media links linking users to the site's social media pages to follow for any future updates to the site.
 There is also a google maps map to display the location of the gym if they wish to visit in person.

+Users can create an account and add their name to the site to make it more interactive, and leaving users with a personnal touch.

 ##### Features left to implement

 Due to time constraints, there is a certain could-have priority level features in the user stories section that was unable to be implemented into the project.
 Though unfortunate, this is not a significant issue as the priority and usefulness of these features was low and the website is still fully functioning and finished without them.